-Gains from the sale of shares, units in investment funds, dividend rights similar to equities and gains from futures and forward transactions, as well as income from option premiums, that are realised at the level of the Investment Fund do not affect the investor as long as these are not distributed.
-Moreover, profits from the sale of the following capital claims (so-called good capital claims) are not considered at investor level7 unless distributed.
+Gains from the sale of shares, investment fund units, equity-equivalent profit participation rights, gains from forward transactions and income from option premiums generated at the level of the Investment Fund will not be recognised at investor level unless they are distributed.
+Moreover, profits from the sale of the following capital claims (so-called good capital claims) are not considered at investor level unless distributed.